Lombiq/Orchard-Training-Demo-Module/StartLearningHere.md

 * You know how ASP.NET Core works.
 It's important that you understand how ASP.NET Core works or generally what MVC is about.
 If you are not familiar with the topic take a look at the tutorials at https://docs.microsoft.com/en-us/aspnet/core/tutorials/?view=aspnetcore-2.1.
 * You've read through the documentation at https://orchardcore.readthedocs.io (at least the "About Orchard Core" section, but it would be great if you'd read the whole documentation).
-* At the point of developing this module the Orchard Core documentation doesn't explain basic Orchard features and concepts (e.g. Content Items or Content Parts).
-That's why **some Orchard 1.x documentation will be referenced in the code base**.
-In these cases these will be explained in the comments as well.
 * You know Orchard Core from a user's perspective and understand the concepts underlying the system.
 * If you want to be more familiar with Orchard Core fundamentals you can watch some of the following video about the beta2 capabilities here: https://www.youtube.com/watch?v=6ZaqWmq8Pog or simply pick some of the interesting Orchard CMS podcasts from this YouTube playlist: https://www.youtube.com/watch?v=Xu6S2XawyY4&list=PLuskKJW0FhJfOAN3dL0Y0KBMdG1pKESVn